ajcode79/api-hafez/README.md

 <br />

 # api-hafez
-api-hafez is a PHP Library for easy download of Hafez file along with audio file of Hafez fortune telling
+api-hafez is a PHP Library for easy download of hafez horoscope along with audio file of hafez horoscope fortune telling
 ## Installation
 ```
 1️⃣ Upload your host